Karl Jaspers Forum, Target Article 16, 16 March 1999

 social positions).

-As V. V. Raman truly indicates, some ideas of dialectical
+As V. V. Raman rightly indicates, some ideas of dialectical

 materialism may resemble those of Christian theology, Yoga,